The Book of the Duchess by Chaucer (1368–1372)-English Poetry

 3. The Limits of Language

-Much of The Book of the Duchess explores how language struggles to capture inner emotion.
+Much of the poem explores how language struggles to capture inner emotion.
 Moreover, Chaucer shows that words, though carefully chosen, often fall short of expressing true grief.
 In addition, he uses metaphors, poetic flattery, and even a chess analogy to convey feelings.
 However, these devices only hint at the depth of sorrow rather than fully reveal it.
 Consequently, readers understand that intellectual description cannot replace lived emotion.
 Furthermore, the Man in Black’s pain remains largely intangible, showing the limits of verbal expression.
 As a result, mourning appears both profound and isolating.
 Likewise, the poem demonstrates that empathy requires more than words; it demands reflection and emotional engagement.
 Therefore, Chaucer invites readers to recognize the tension between representation and reality.
-Ultimately, The Book of the Duchess highlights the enduring challenge of expressing human suffering.
+Ultimately, the poem highlights the enduring challenge of expressing human suffering.

 4. The Dream Vision Form